BJ-Kodehode/cave-buster/doc/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying Cave Buster to various platforms.
+This guide covers deploying Cave Buster to various platforms with all the latest features including mobile optimization and advanced search.

-## Vercel Deployment (Recommended)
+## 🚀 Vercel Deployment (Recommended)

 ### Prerequisites
 - GitHub account